-Featured Title By Sable Feather :
+Featured Title By Sable Feather Press:

-Sable Feather Press (SFP) is an independent press dedicated to encouraging the scientific method to research topics which have escaped rigorous study.
+Sable Feather Press is an independent press dedicated to encouraging research on topics which have escaped rigorous study.